marylt/opendatasetproject/README.md

 ## Capstone project for INST 490

-This is the repository for the INST490 Capstone Project: Open Dataset Research and Analysis.
+This is the repository for the INST490 Capstone Project: Open Dataset Research & Analysis.
 Here you can find a .docx file of the project's user guide as well as its Python notebooks and other relevant files.

 ### CleanedData1.csv
 This .csv file contains the cleaned version of the original dataset used for this project.